Matching Gifts: The Ultimate Q&A Guide for Fundraisers

 Good news: There are more companies that match donations than you may think.

-Some of the top matching gift companies include Microsoft, Apple, Google, The Home Depot, and Disney.
+Some of the top matching gift companies include Microsoft, Apple, Google, Home Depot, and Disney.
+In fact, 65% of the Fortune 500 have reported offering matching gift programs for their employers.
 Many of these companies offer high maximum match limits and match donations to most types of nonprofits.
-For example:

 - Microsoft matches up to $15,000 in donations to most nonprofits at a 1:1 ratio for full- and part-time employees.